Inselnova Wiki

 Treasurer Mora

 The sea does not care how many banners you fly.
-Develop your colonies before commissioning another charter — a strong empire weathers these perils far better than a sprawling one.
+Develop your colonies before commissioning another charter.
+A strong empire weathers these perils far better than a sprawling one.

 Protections